 Throughout this course, students will explore, analyze, and synthesize ideas across a wide range of texts in varied genres.
-As a reader, students will take part in the following unit explorations: Exploring Nonfiction, The Power of Voice, Strange Words & Dystopian Book Clubs, and The Human Experience.
-As a writer, students will take part in the following unit explorations: Informative Writing, Writing Argument, Literary Analysis, and Narrative Fiction.
+As a reader, students will take part in the following unit explorations: The Human Experience, Strange Words & Dystopian Book Clubs, The Power of Voice, and Exploring Nonfiction.
+As a writer, students will take part in the following unit explorations: Narrative Writing, Literary Analysis, Writing Argument, and Informative Writing.